 If you feel like your child is experiencing difficulties or not developing typically, a comprehensive assessment is an important first step in helping your child.
 The assessment will identify the child’s learning strengths and needs, their preferred learning style, appropriate intervention and useful strategies for the home and classroom.
 We offer a range of assessments including cognitive, speech, occupational therapy, behavioural and autism.
 Read more

-The Psychology program provides evidence-based, psychological interventions and therapy for children and families with social, emotional and behavioural issues.
-Learning Links offers clinic-based or home-based support provided individually or via group programs.
-Consultation with other services your child receives can also be provided.
+Learning Links offers psychological interventions and therapy for children and families with social, emotional and behavioural issues.
+We utilise a number of evidence-based therapies including Cognitive Behaviour Therapy, Brief Solutions and play therapy to help build resilience and confidence.
+Learning Links offers centre-based support provided individually or via group programs.
 Read more

 In our free monthly newsletter you will receive, articles on children’s learning, success stories, hints & tips, latest services & programs, news, events and volunteer opportunities.